Sustainability Reporting Initiative

 Note: Operations are omitted from this table as there were no figures to report due to there being only one gender or no employees reportable in each jurisdiction.

-Note: Due to small number of employees operating in the United States and France, we are unable to provide their ratios in this chart at this time.
+Note: Due to small number of employees operating in the United States, France and Chile, it is not possible to provide their ratios in this chart at this time.

 Innergex believes in equal pay for work of equal value and will continue to work toward achieving the best ratio possible.